emmo-repo/EMMOntoPy/doc/docker-instructions.md

 * Your Docker container may run out of memory while executing HermiT (``sync_reasoner``).
 Append ``--memory=2GB`` to ``docker run`` in order to align the memory limit with the Java runtime environment.

+* Uncomment the last line in Dockerfile if you wish to start directly in python.